jamesstidard/sanic-envconfig/README.md

 This extension takes care of correctly casting the common types `str`, `bool`, `int` and `float`.
 Though, `sanic_envconfig.EnvConfig` can be extended for custom types.
 Additionally, the supplied casting can be overridden if desired.

+## Just Sanic?
+The excision, for the moment, is generic enough where it could be used in another context.
+Though, future releases may more tightly couple it with Sanic.

 ## Installation
 ```bash
 $ pip install sanic_envconfig